news

-Deciding Whether To Take Sick Leave or Holiday
+Deciding Whether to Take Sick Leave or Holiday

 Informing Your Employer

 If you decide to change your holiday leave to sickness leave, you should follow your employer’s normal rules for sickness and then ask them to record your absence as sick leave rather than annual holiday leave.
+To begin with, it’s important to consider if your illness will have a significant impact on your activities when on holiday.
+If you have a cold and it won’t affect your holiday much, you might choose to keep this as holiday leave rather than report the absence as sick leave and claim statutory sick pay (SSP).

 Carrying Over Holiday Leave if You Are Sick